awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ## Default Key for EBS Encryption<a name="EBSEncryption_key_mgmt"></a>

-Amazon EBS automatically creates a unique AWS managed CMK in each Region where you store AWS resource3\.
-This key have the alias `alias/aws/ebs`\.
+Amazon EBS automatically creates a unique AWS managed CMK in each Region where you store AWS resources\.
+This key has the alias `alias/aws/ebs`\.
 By default, Amazon EBS uses this key for encryption\.
 Alternatively, you can specify a customer managed CMK that you created as the default key for EBS encryption\.
 Using your own CMK gives you more flexibility, including the ability to create, rotate, and disable keys\.

 **To configure the default key for EBS encryption for a Region**